Kale. Not too long ago it was practically unknown to most people.

 What’s more, it contains fiber that promotes both gut health and satiety, further promoting a healthy weight.

 Kale is an incredible food.
 While it rose to health stardom fast, it is not a trend.
-It is a great, low-cost, health-benefitting food.
+It is a great, low-cost, health-benefiting food.
 It is perfect for Keto Zone eating and provides 9 science-backed benefits of kale with every cup.